-- To guide & influence policy formulation in the telecoms industry
+- To guide and influence policy formulation in the telecoms industry

-- To provide a collective interface between mobile operators & key stakeholders
+- To provide a collective interface between mobile operators and key stakeholders

-- To promote & protect the common interests of operators
+- To promote and protect the common interests of members of the Chamber

 - To support research and development in telecommunications and technology in Ghana

 About Governing Council

 The Governing Council (G.C.) is the main decision-making body of the Telecoms Chamber.
 It compromises the Heads of all the mobile operators and their alternates together with the Chamber CEO.

 The G.C., currently chaired by the CEO of MTN (Mr Selorm Adadevoh) sits bi-monthly.
 To the right is the set of members that represent the Governing Council Board.

 Governing Council Members